-Ten things you must always avoid on Facebook
+Ten things to avoid on Facebook

 FB has become a part of our daily life.
-We are so used to FB, we often overlook some of the commonsense precautions we should always take on the internet.
-When it comes to FB, there are some of the big NO-NOs – some Facebook behaviors we should always avoid and guard against.
-Here are the main 10 of such Facebook behaviors to stay away from:
+We are addicted to it; we often overlook some of the commonsense precautions.
+When it comes to FB, there are some big NO-NOs – social media networking behaviors we should always avoid and guard against.
+Here are the top 10 Facebook traits to stay away from:

-2. No Date-of-birth: Commonsense, right?
-But you will be surprised to see how many of us post date of birth on Facebook.
+2. Date-of-birth: Commonsense, right?
+But you will be surprised to see how many of us post our date of birth on Facebook.
 Listing your date of birth on the ‘info’ page of FB is a big no-no. It is a very personal piece of information that can be used by others to steal your personal identity.

 3. Home address: Along the same line as other personal privacy precautions, don’t put your home address on FB.
 Your real friends already know where you live.
 There is no need to announce your home address to everybody you meet online.

 4. Password hints: Your place of birth, your mother’s maiden name, the first school you attended, your first pet’s name…..these are typical questions we subscribe to during many online accounts set-up.
 This may include our financial and banking accounts.
 Directly or indirectly sharing such info on Facebook is another possible security lapse we should always avoid.
 Continue reading